-Water - You’ll be drinking delicious, Costa Rican Spring Water that we get tested periodically .
+Water - You’ll be drinking delicious, Costa Rican Spring Water.
 If you prefer bottled water you must bring your own.

-Shower - You can stay clean in our outdoor, sparkling cold private shower or jump into our rushing river for a cool wake up!
+Shower - You can stay clean in a sparkling cold private shower or jump into our rushing river for a cool wake up!

-Composting Toilet - Sit in a garden of flowers…our Bamboo Out House is about as pleasant as an out house can be!
+Composting Toilet - is in a garden of flowers…our Bamboo Out House is about as pleasant as an out house can be!